emilyhammes/emilyhammes.github.io/recharge/index.md

 For more information on how charlieplexing works:

 <iframe id="ytplayer" type="text/html" width="640" height="360" src="https://www.youtube.com/embed/Bx5GLyJSWPk?autoplay=0&origin=http://hammeshacks.com" frameborder="0" allowfullscreen></iframe>
-The dice pairs are related in the following way:

 For more information on how buttons work: